-The exhibition features a photography-based projection and a series of photographs.
+The exhibition features a photography-based projection divided into four parts according to the seasons.
 It examines people’s relationships with themselves, other people, and the urban environment.
 The pieces evoke an overarching theme concerning stages of transition—emphasising periods of adjustment and moments in which something old becomes something new and unfamiliar.
 The results are unconventional when newly created images are formed by the combination of elements from two different images which encompass entirely different worlds.

 Saku Soukka is interested in the viewer’s experience during times of continuous processes of change such as the shift between indoor and outdoor spaces or private and public areas.
 Further, the impact of the Internet is additionally a decisive factor in this, as tangible and physical reality has a nearly unbroken connection to the online world.
 These two worlds are interlocked in our everyday lives where periods of transition, in other words, in-out-public-private, constitute our experiences.
 Soukka chooses to slow down and, at the same time, deepen the gaze.
 He aims to show that inside, and behind, ordinary objects and phenomena of everyday life lies various levels of seeing—there are always deeper layers related to the entire being of an individual.
 The photographs have been taken both indoors and on the streets and outskirts of Helsinki.
 Things fade away and are replaced by new images that shape the appearance of our world.
 This process is never-ending.
 Art that visualises these systems communicates with our inner world and its happenings.

 “The narrative and autobiographical entity of photos, texts, and sounds are wandering and drifting in different directions as they will.
 The mind is an ever-changing window where the breeze blows both in and out.
 There is a glass-like surface between the inside and outside world, searching for its true form.”